Artists' exemption from income tax

 How to apply

-To apply for the Artists’ Exemption, you should submit a claim form to the Revenue Commissioners, together with samples of your work and any supporting documentation (such as testimonials), that you consider appropriate.
-You can get an Artist Claim Form 2 (pdf) from Revenue - see 'Where to apply' below.
+To apply for the Artists’ Exemption, you should submit a claim form to Revenue, together with samples of your work and any supporting documentation (such as testimonials), that you consider appropriate.
+You can get an Artists' Exemption Claim Form (pdf) from Revenue.

 You will need the following samples and supporting documents for the following categories